nvb-uy/Prominent/PACK_CHANGELOG.md

 - **Player Leveling!** With talent points earned every 2 levels!
 The maximum level in Hasturian Era is 65, if you update from void's invasion, your level will be set automatically.
 - **Artifact Upgrade Trees.** Upgrade your artifact with its own upgrade tree that contains stat increases and passives!
 - **Mob Scaling**, tied to player levels with multiplayer support.
+- **New Class: The Bard**, a new custom class that buffs allies by playing music, with different buffs depending on the instrument, and they can even ANY song too, by just drag and dropping the MIDI files!
+This class will be expanded further in updates with custom armor sets and spells too!
 - **New Ability Books:**
   - Warrior's Codex (Melee Burst Skills)
   - Rogue Handbook (Melee DPS Skills)